How to contact journalists & reporters for news coverage

 To be successful, it's critical to know the kinds of topics reporters care about and to make their lives easier by only pitching relevant content.
 You should also build a strong rapport with reporters and make clear to them that you're someone who can be trusted and won't waste their time with irrelevant or boring content.

-It can be frustrating to send well-crafted pitches can take a lot of time, only to hear radio silence from the journalists.
+It can be frustrating; sending well-crafted pitches can take a lot of time, only to hear radio silence from the journalists.
 But the alternative is basically what we have now: spammy, low-quality, mass pitches that (almost) never get picked up.
-Unfortunately, shortcutting tactics typically tend to do more harm than good and are not a shortcut to the most important element of media relations: actually building relationships with the media.
+Unfortunately, shortcutting PR tactics typically tend to do more harm than good and are not a shortcut to the most important element of media relations: actually building relationships with the media.

 See why PR pros pick Prezly over Cision →